dike950121/remoteActivity/README.md

 -   **Payload Execution**: Running silently on the target Windows system.
 -   **Communication**: Establishing and maintaining a connection with the server.
--   **Remote Access Features**: Executing commands, transferring files, capturing screen data, and providing remote control functionality as instructed by the server.
+-   **Remote Access Features**: Executing commands, transferring files, capturing screen data, providing remote control functionality, and recording user actions as instructed by the server.
 -   **Stealth and Persistence**: Implementing mechanisms for anti-detection, persistence (e.g., user login process, kernel storage), and anti-reverse engineering.
 -   **Network Propagation**: Facilitating lateral movement and Active Directory targeting.